 Flinders Street Station

-Flinders Street Station is one of the main hubs in Melbourne.
-This iconic Victorian-style station is hard to miss.
-The best photo spots of Flinders Street Station are from St. Paul's Cathedral across the street from Flinders Street, where you’ll get amazing views of the clock.
-This domed beauty is the prettiest train station in Melbourne – nay, Australia.
+Flinders Street Station is one of the key centres in Melbourne.
+This classic Victorian-style station is impossible to miss.
+The greatest places to take pictures of Flinders Street Station are from St. Paul's Cathedral, which is just across the street.
+The Melbourne Central Railway Station is the most attractive train station in Australia, if not all of Asia.

-Flinders Street Station is one of the city’s busiest commuter hubs, but it also makes for an excellent Instagram thanks to its glorious domed roof and canary-yellow paint job.
-The building practically screams Melbourne and has been honoured through art, music and countless fridge magnets.
-So do the crowds of commuters a favour and take your pick from across the street at Federation Square or next to St Paul's Cathedral.
+Flinders Street Station is a major transportation hub and tourist attraction due to its beautiful dome and bright yellow paint.
+The edifice literally shouts Melbourne and has been commemorated via art, music and innumerable fridge magnets.
+So do the throngs of commuters a favour and take your choice from across the street in Federation Square or near to St Paul's Cathedral.

 Brighton Beach Boxes

 The brightly coloured Brighton Beach Boxes are sure to have caught your eye in photographs.
 82 of them have been there since the turn of the century.
 When you realise that one of them just sold for for $330,000, despite not having water or power connected, you can appreciate their high demand.
 Although owners are restricted from subletting their boxes, they are free to make cosmetic improvements and additions.
 Take a walk down the shore and you're sure to come across one decorated with a VW camper or, more likely, the Australian flag, which is plastered on the majority of them.

 This guide to Instagrammable spots in Melbourne would be incomplete without a mention of one of the state's most popular beaches.
 In addition to being featured on postcards and calendars for decades, Brighton's renowned bathing boxes have recently become a viral sensation on social media.
 For your viewing pleasure, 82 beach cottages in all hues along the coast of Brighton's picturesque Dendy Street Beach.